Ramprasad-Group/PromptDataExtraction/README.md

 - `run_heuristic_filters.sh`: Filter the paragraphs using property specific heuristic filters.

-- `run_ner_filters.sh`: Perform filtering of the hueristically filtered paragraphs using NER filter of MaterialsBERT.
+- `run_ner_filters.sh`: Perform filtering of the heuristically filtered paragraphs using NER filters and MaterialsBERT.

 - `run_methods.sh`: Add new extraction method to the database.